centrica-engineering/nucleus-docs/docs/foundations/typography.md

 ---
-description: 'Typeface, sizing and usage of BG Flame font.'
+description: Typeface, sizing and usage of BG Flame font
 ---

 # Typography